 LSD is a type of hallucinogen with an excellent ability to change the mood.
 LSD is a formation of lysergic acid, developed by Albert Hofmann in 1938.
-LSD is commonly also referred to as yellow sunshine, acid, dots and blotter etc. Side-effects include loss of hunger, sweating, increase in blood pressure, increase in heartbeat, tremors, dizziness and numbness etc.
+LSD is commonly also referred to as yellow sunshine, acid, dots, blotter, etc. Side-effects include loss of hunger, sweating, increase in blood pressure, increase in heartbeat, tremors, dizziness, numbness, etc.

 - Major depression attacks

 - Sudden mood swings

 - Sense of detachment

 When ACID/LSD or hallucinogens are taken, the person could “trip” for quite some time and might have to constantly move and drink water in order to keep their body stable.
 However, if under the influence of hallucinogens any physical or psychological problems are experienced the person might be unable to feel them, which makes hallucinogens life-threatening drugs.

 What are the warning signs of LSD Addiction?

 People under the influence of hallucinogens show their use through different signs and signals, and when one is under the influence, he is considered as having a “psychedelic experience.”
 It is also considered as being on a “trip,” either a good or bad one depending upon different aspects.
 Usually, the use of hallucinogens can be identified through the following signs.